moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

     + Privacy: Private
 5. Select __Create repository from template__.
 This copies the entire contents of the app template to a new repository.

-__NOTE__: In order to use conda in your RShiny app, you will need to use the [conda branch of the rshiny-template repository](https://github.com/moj-analytical-services/rshiny-template/tree/conda).
-If your application requires the use of Python, including using `dbtools` to query Amazon Athena databases, you will need to use the conda version of the app template.

 ### Create a new webapp

 To create a new webapp or webapp data source, ask the Analytical Platform team on the [#ap_admin_request](https://asdslack.slack.com/messages/CBLAGCQG6/) Slack channel or by email ([analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk)).